KatePaulauskas/Project-one/README.md

 - Image preload

-    Although site performance has a high score on desktop, it was noticed that the hero image might sometimes take a second to load and home page appears blank.
+    Although site performance has a high score on desktop, it was noticed that the hero image might sometimes take a second to load and the home page appears blank.
 To resolve this, ideally, a blurred image should be loaded immediately.
 However, since only HTML and CSS are used for this project, implementing such a feature with a blurred image would not be possible.
-To ensure that the overlaying text on the image is readable and does not blends with the page background when image loads, and to avoid an impression that the page is empty, a background color was added to the hero section.
-The color was picked form the hero image and partially imitated the blurred effect of the image.
+To ensure that the overlaying text on the image is readable and does not blend with the page background when the image loads, and to avoid the impression that the page is empty, a background color was added to the hero section.
+The color was picked from the hero image and partially imitated the blurred effect of the image.

     ![Hero Section Preload view](media/hero-section-preload-view.png)

 ## Deployment

-  - Current project was deployed to GutHub pages through the following deployment steps:
+  - The current project was deployed to GutHub pages through the following deployment steps:
     1. I navigated to the settings tab in the GitHub repository.
-    2. In the Code and automation section on the left-hand sidebar I selected Pages.
+    2. In the Code and automation section on the left-hand sidebar, I selected Pages.
        - I set Source to 'Deploy from a branch'.
        - Selected main branch in the dropdown.
        - Set the folder to / (root).
        - Clicked Save.
     3. I went back to the Code tab.
 Waited a few minutes and refreshed my repository.
     4. After that on the right-hand side, I located the Deployments section and clicked on 'github-pages'.
-    5. I clicked on the square with arrow pointing to upper right corner against the last deployment on the right and was able to see my project live.
+    5. I clicked on the square with an arrow pointing to the upper right corner against the last deployment on the right and was able to see my project live.

     The live link to the site can be found at the following URL: [Aerial Photography](https://katepaulauskas.github.io/aerial-photography/index.html)